-Before you enroll in a training course or dramatically start looking for a new career, do your due diligence.
-My rule of thumb is spend time before you spend money.
-Dig through your personal network and connect with at least five people who work in that field.
+Your goal should be to connect with at least five people who work in that field.
 Set up phone calls or face-to-face meetings, and get their thoughts on what their professional lives are like.

 How did they get to their current position?
 What advice do they have for the younger version of themselves?
 What do they love about their jobs, and what is their least favorite thing?
 What challenges should someone like you expect on the path, and what is the best way to deal with those challenges?
 What pay can you count on in the beginning?

-Your goal is to play detective and pick up on the small details that Google won't mention to you.
+Play detective and pick up on the small details that Google won't mention to you.

-In the early stages of the career change discovery process, it is best to keep your judgments out of your thinking.
+In the early stages of the dream job discovery process, it is best to keep judgments out of your thinking.
 Sure, your logical mind might pipe in with all sorts of helpful tips, such as “But you don't have the degree for this!” or “You could never break into that field!” or “You are too old to start this.”
 Do your best to ignore it for the time being.
 There will be a time for the feasibility analysis, but that time is not in the beginning.

 “The Dip” by Seth Godin

-Barbara Sher’s I Could Do Anything If I Only Knew What It Was
+"I Could Do Anything If I Only Knew What It Was" by Barbara Sher